zhoubolei/CAM/README.md

     B. Zhou, A. Khosla, A. Lapedriza, A. Oliva, and A. Torralba Learning Deep Features for Discriminative Localization.
     Computer Vision and Pattern Recognition (CVPR), 2016

+### License:
+The pre-trained models and techniques could be used without constraints.

 Contact [Bolei Zhou](http://people.csail.mit.edu/bzhou/) if you have questions.